Irvin Parra

-Irvin Raúl Parra (born August 18, 1993) is an American professional soccer player who currently plays as a forward for Northern Colorado Hailstorm in USL League One..
+Irvin Raúl Parra (born August 18, 1993) is an American professional soccer player who currently plays as a forward.

 Career

 FC 08 Homburg

 Parra signed his first professional contract with FC 08 Homburg and played in their 2011–12 season.
 During Parra's time with Homburg he appeared in three matches.
 On August 31, 2012, it was reported that Parra was banned for disciplinary reasons from the team.

 SVN Zweibrücken

 With SVN Zweibrücken, Parra made 30 appearances with twenty-two goals in his one season with the team.

 1. FC Kaiserslautern II

 On May 29, 2014, it was announced that Parra had signed with Kaiserslautern II.
 On June 29, 2016, reports came out that Parra was no longer training with the team and on July 1 Parra was considered a free agent.
 Over his two seasons with Kaiserslautern II, Parra appeared in 27 matches and scored twenty-three goals.

 Seattle Sounders FC 2

-Parra signed with the Sounders S2 on August 4, midway through the 2016 season, after becoming a free agent at the conclusion of 1.
+Parra signed with the Seattle Sounders FC 2 on August 4, midway through the 2016 season, after becoming a free agent at the conclusion of 1.
 FC Kaiserslautern II's 2015–2016 season.
 On August 20, Parra appeared in his first match which resulted in a 1–0 defeat against San Antonio FC.
 On September 2, Parra scored his first goal in a 2–1 victory against Vancouver Whitecaps FC 2.